The tournament begins at 6:00 a.m. on June 1, 2019 and ends at 8:00 p.m. on June 30, 2019.

 - ACTIVE MILITARY – Stay & Play Package at Seward Military Resort

-- TAGGED FISH – Anywhere from $250 to $1,000 per tag in gear or cash.
-Not exceeding the personal daily halibut limit, there is not a limit on tagged fish caught per person.
+- TAGGED FISH – From $250 to $5,000 per tag in gear or cash.
+Not exceeding the personal daily halibut limit, there is not a limit on tagged fish caught per person

-- DAILY PRIZE – The heaviest fish turned in daily wins a tournament hat and a 3-day 2019 entry ticket.
+- DAILY PRIZE – The heaviest fish turned in daily wins a tournament hat.

 A tie for first place for the tournament will share the combined first and second place cash total.
 A tie for second place will share the second and third place cash total.
 A tie for third place will share the third place prize.
 A tie for the daily prize will be broken by a random drawing in the presence of a tournament judge.